alexchilton/CAS_AML_Final_Project/Documentation/Final_report_annex_1.md

 The reverse embedding process consists of 2 stages departing from the embeddings and the list obtained earlier :
 <ol type="1"><li>
   <b>MDS pipeline</b>.
-A first matrix of distances is produced by taking a uniform random value within the boundaries of the respective domains expressed by the contacts; the matrix is then reduced to three dimensions via a classical MDS (Multidimensional Scaling); these values constitute a first approximation of the 3D coordinates and are used to initialize a table of logits;<br></li>
+A first matrix of distances is produced by taking a uniform random value within the boundaries of the respective domains expressed by the contacts; the matrix is then reduced to three dimensions via a classical MDS (Multidimensional Scaling); these values constitute a first approximation of the 3D coordinates and are used as initialization values for a table of logits;<br></li>
   <li><b>Optimization pipeline</b>.
 Logits are fed into an optimization loop, which translates them into relative distances and compares them with contact information.
 This optimization process relies entirely on a double sigmoid which “validates” the proposed values when they fall within the expected range, and penalizes them when they fall outside it, all in a continuous and differentiable manner (soft ranges).
-Proposed values are compared with target values by BCE.
-The process returns a set of three-dimensional coordinates whose relative distances correspond as closely as possible to the contact maps.</li>
+Proposed values are compared with target values by BCE. </li>
 </ol>

+The process returns a set of three-dimensional coordinates whose relative distances correspond as closely as possible to the contact maps.

-## Experimental results
+## Systematic experiments

-Experiments were conducted to map the interactions between the datasets and the three key parameters, and to identify optimal settings.
+Systematic experiments were conducted to map the interactions between the datasets and the three key parameters, and to identify optimal settings.
+The recovered structures were then compared to the original ones using absolute mean error and cosine similarity scores.

 ### 1. MDS pipeline